 The kernel Schlesinger-Kozinec algorithm solves the two-class SVM problem with quadratic cost function.
 This problem is transformed to the equivalent problem where the nearest points from the convex hulls are sought.
-This transformed problem can be solved by a simple iterative procedure.
 The nearest point from the origin to one convex hull is sought in the modification to the single-class SVM problem.
 We used the modified kernel Schlesinger-Kozinec's algorithm to train the multi-class BSVM problem with quadratic cost function and the modified SMO algorithm for the linear cost function.
 The implementation of both algorithms in Matlab is available [2].

-4 Experiments
+4. Experiments